osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_UserRole_1.md

 # User Roles

 User `Roles` authorize API requests made by users to various OCS features.
-Users can be assigned more than one `Role`, but all users have the Account Member role.
+Users can be assigned more than one `Role`, but all users have the Tenant Member role.
 The following are currently available User `Roles`:
-- Account Administrator: Can add, edit, and remove users.
+- Tenant Administrator: Can add, edit, and remove users.
 Can also edit the permissions of existing users.
-- Account Member: Can log in and access the OCS portal.
+- Tenant Member: Can log in and access the OCS portal.

 ## Properties